locationtech/geogig/doc/upgrade/source/Upgrade_1.0_to_1.1.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Repositories created pre-GeoGig 1.0 (i.e. 1.0-pre3 and before) are using PostgreSQL hash indexes.
-These are not optimal - using GeoGig 1.1 to
-clone
-these repositories (as outlined, above) will use btree indexes instead.
+These are not optimal - using GeoGig 1.1 to :code:`clone` these repositories (as outlined, above) will use btree indexes instead.

 HTTP-Clone
 ~~~~~~~~~~

-There are some problems with
-clone
-when the source/destination repositories are via HTTP (i.e. against Geoserver or the serve
+There are some problems with :code:`clone` when the source/destination repositories are via HTTP (i.e. against Geoserver or the
-CLI).
-Use
-clone

-*directly*
-against the underlying databases instead of the HTTP location.
+:code:`serve` CLI).
+Use :code:`clone` **directly** against the underlying databases instead of the HTTP location.

 Geoserver Configuration
 -----------------------